MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 A Teams client obtains emergency addresses from the locations associated with different network identifiers.
 Both subnets and Wireless Access Points (WAPs) are supported.
 (Support for Ethernet switch/port is pending.)

-For a client to obtain a location, you must populate the Location Information Service (LIS) with network identifers and emergency locations by using the following cmdlets:
+For a client to obtain a location, you must populate the Location Information Service (LIS) with network identifiers and emergency locations by using the following cmdlets:

 - [Get](https://docs.microsoft.com/powershell/module/skype/get-csonlinelisport?view=skype-ps), [Set](https://docs.microsoft.com/powershell/module/skype/set-csonlinelisport?view=skype-ps), [Remove](https://docs.microsoft.com/powershell/module/skype/remove-csonlinelisport?view=skype-ps) -CsOnlineLisPort